 Once Botrytis develops, it cannot be effectively controlled with fungicides alone.
-The key to suppressing Botrytis is to keep the plant canopy dry especially from dusk until dawn.
+The key to suppressing Botrytis is to keep the plant canopy dry, especially from dusk until dawn.
 Using drip irrigation or watering plants at the base instead of sprinkling or watering overhead will help to prevent Botrytis and many other leaf spot diseases.
 Increasing plant spacing to provide a less dense canopy will also help by allowing more air circulation and better fungicide coverage.
-In the greenhouse, reducing humidity as a whole and in the microclimates around plants is also important.
 Water just enough to prevent excess water on the floor, and water early enough in the day to allow plant surfaces to dry before evening reduces humidity and will help manage Botrytis.

 During cool times of the year, when a greenhouse is being heated, another practice to reduce humidity is to use a combination of ventilation and heating.
 Ventilation allows the exchange of moist greenhouse air with drier air from outdoors.
 Heating is necessary to bring outdoor air up to optimum growing temperature, and increases the capacity of the air to carry moisture, thus avoiding condensation.
 Neither practice alone is as efficient as both combined.

 According to John Bartok, University of Connecticut Extension Professor-Emeritus, the method and time it takes for heating and venting will vary according to the heating and ventilation system in the greenhouse.
-John advises, in greenhouses with vents, the heat should be turned on and the vents cracked open an inch or so.
-When doing this the warmed air will hold more moisture and escape from the greenhouse through the vents which will be replaced with outside air of lower relative humidity.
-This natural rising of the air will result in a greenhouse of lower relative humidity.
+John advises, in greenhouses with vents, the heat should be turned on and the vents opened an inch or so.
+Warm air will hold more moisture than cool air.
+The warm air will rise and escape from the greenhouse through the vents.
+Cooler air coming in from the outside will have lower relative humidity.

 The venting and heating cycle should be done two or three times per hour during the evening after the sun goes down and early in the morning at sunrise.
 The time it takes to exchange one volume of air depends on several factors including whether or not fans are used and, the size of the fans and vents.
 For some greenhouses it may take as little as 2-3 minutes air exchange.
 For greenhouses using natural ventilation, it may take 30 minutes or longer.
 Heating and venting can be effective even if it is cool and raining outside.
 Air at 50°F and 100% RH (raining) contains only half as much moisture as the greenhouse air at 70°F and 95% RH.

-Air movement, even in a closed greenhouse, helps reduce moisture on plant surfaces and in the microclimates around plants.
+Even in a closed greenhouse, air movement helps reduce moisture on plant surfaces and in the crop canopy.
 A fan-jet or horizontal air flow system produces uniform temperatures and reduces the cool spots that can develop condensation problems.
-Air that is moving is continually mixed; resulting in very small temperature differences.
+Air that is moving is continually mixed, resulting in very small temperature differences.
 The moisture does not get a chance to condense on the leaf surfaces because the mixing action caused by air movement prevents the air along the surface from cooling and causing condensation.
-This results in less Botrytis infection and development.

-In addition to reducing the humidity and keeping foliage dry, the source of Botrytis infection needs to be reduced.
-Botrytis spores are produced in abundance on senescing flowers and flower petals, lesions, and plant debris left behind during harvest, the greenhouse floor and in trash cans.
+In addition to reducing humidity and keeping foliage dry, sources of Botrytis infection need to be reduced.
+Botrytis spores are produced in abundance on senescing flowers and flower petals, lesions, and plant debris left behind during harvest, on the greenhouse floor, and in trash cans.
 Controlling weeds and removing plant debris during production and harvest helps to eliminate Botrytis.
 Regularly remove spent flowers and dying or dead leaves from plants and the soil surface and eliminate them from the greenhouse and field.
 Dispose of debris in plastic trash bags and avoid spreading spores by keeping the bag closed while moving it through the greenhouse or field.
 Be sure cull piles are not located near greenhouses or cut flower fields where spores can re-infect plants.
 Although this is labor intensive, it will help reduce spreading spores.
-Make sure trash cans are sealed tightly in the greenhouse as open trash cans are a reservoir for sporulating Botrytis.
+Do not put plant debris in greenhouse trash cans as spores can escape when cans are opened.

 - Bartok J.W. and T. Smith.
 2003.
 Reducing Humidity in the Greenhouse. (from this list of fact sheets on Greenhouse Management)